Wait, what exactly are you building?

 Similarly, our hypothesis is that if we leverage lots of computers so that we save time waiting for tests, we'll gladly pay to do that and find entirely new tests to run.

-If you don't have a product, why do you have a website?
+If you don't have a product I can try, why do you have a website?

 We have substantial engineering and product challenges ahead of us.
 We need people who are excited for the next generation of distributed build systems.
 We need people who love to dig into the workflow of other engineers, and figure out how we can make each other more productive.